Radjab02/finalYearProject/README.md

-Hi there!
+This project was created in order to prevent cheating that usually happens during counting votes because votes are decrypted prior to be tallied.
+The security comes from the fact that the browser encrypts the vote prior to sending the vote to the server which performs tallying on those encrypted votes without decrypting them.
+The e-voting consists of index.php, login.php, registration file(reg2.php) and profile, and logout.php files.
 Assuming you have NetBeans and Xampp installed.
 Here is how to run this project.

 Tools required:
    1 Netbeans IDE
    2 Xampp